matthewbradley22/CarT_2025/README.md

 as some other cell phase plots

-4. <em>cellCycleRegressed.R</em>: This script was used to regress out cell cycle, and the resulting data called T_cells_noCC is used in all downstream analyses.
+4. <em>cellCycleRegressed.R</em>: This script was used to regress out cell cycle, and the resulting data called T_cells_noCC is used in downstream analyses involving DEGs.
 Also has Figure 2 UMAP code

 5. <em>DEGPathAnalyses.R</em>: Has code to create heatmaps of 50 top important genes in Fig 2